deficollective/defiscan/src/content/protocols/ethena.md

 submission_date: "2024-12-10"
 publish_date: "1970-01-01"
 acknowledge_date: "1970-01-01"
-update_date: "2024-16-10"
+update_date: "2024-12-16"
 ---

 # Summary

 Ethena is a synthetic dollar protocol built on Ethereum that provides a crypto-native solution for money not reliant on traditional banking system infrastructure.
 It introduces the 'Internet Bond,' a globally accessible dollar-denominated rewards instrument.
-Ethena's synthetic dollar, USDe, is fully backed by staked crypto assets (Etherum and Bitcoin) and its corresponding short futures positions.
+Ethena's synthetic dollar, USDe, is fully backed by staked crypto assets (Ethereum and Bitcoin) and its corresponding short futures positions.
 Ethena employs delta-hedging strategies to maintain stability and generate yields for users.

 # Overview